MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createcustomerjourney.md

 ---
 lab:
-    title: 'Lab 5.2: Create and launch a customer journey'
+    title: 'Lab 5.2: Create and launch an outbound customer journey'
-    module: 'Module 5: Manage emails and journeys in Dynamics 365 Marketing'
+    module: 'Module 5: Manage emails and journeys in outbound marketing'
 ---

-# Module 5: Manage emails and journeys in Dynamics 365 Marketing
+# Module 5: Manage emails and journeys in outbound marketing

-## Practice Lab 5.2 – Create and launch a customer journey
+## Practice Lab 5.2 – Create and launch an outbound customer journey

 # Lab Overview